-How Effective is Kratom For Opiate Withdrawal?
+How Effective Is Kratom For Opiate Withdrawal?

 Risks of Taking Kratom For Opiate Withdrawal

-There has recently been a movement in the US towards regulation and it is on the DEA Drugs of Concern watch list¹ as well as the National Institute on Drug Abuse identifying Kratom as an emerging drug of abuse¹.
-The US Department of Health and Human Services has even gone as far to recommend¹ that the DEA include Kratom as a Schedule 1 drug as it currently has no accepted medical use and poses a high potential for abuse.
-It is currently illegal in many countries around the world including Denmark, Australia, Malaysia, and Thailand (one of the countries from which it originates).
+There has recently been a movement in the US towards regulation.
+Kratom is currently on the DEA Drugs of Concern watch list.
+The National Institute on Drug Abuse has also identified kratom as an emerging drug of abuse.
+The U.S. Department of Health and Human Services has even recommended that the DEA include kratom as a “Schedule 1” drug.
+It currently has no accepted medical use and poses a high potential for abuse.
+Kratom is illegal in many countries around the world including Denmark, Australia, Malaysia, and Thailand (one of the countries from which it originates).
 As far as the use of kratom to detox from opioids and as a treatment for depression or anxiety, the Mayo Clinic has stated that it is “unsafe and ineffective.”